srhtakeba/github.io/README.md

 ```
 ![Parent child css example with two different colored divs](/../screenshots/screenshots/pc2.png)

-The parent is red, but we have specified the color for the child, so now it is green.
+The parent is red, but the child is now green.

 There are certain CSS properties that child elements will inherit, like color.
 [Here is a list of them](https://stackoverflow.com/questions/5612302/which-css-properties-are-inherited).
 Be careful with inherited properties, as they can mess up the styling of your elements in ways that are hard to identify.

-But let's say I set multiple colors for `.child`, using the simple `.child` selector and the `.parent .child` selector, which tells us to change the color of the the `.child` within a `.parent` element.
-Which one is chosen?
+Another important thing to understand about CSS is **Specificity**.
+Specificity is used to determine which attributes should be used when multiple are being defined.
+For example:
 ```
 <style>
 .parent {